NHN Japan Corporation

 NHN Japan Corporation is the Japanese subsidiary of NHN Entertainment Corporation.
+Not to be confused with the previous NHN Japan Corporation which was later renamed Line Corporation.

+Products

 NHN Comico

 NHN Comico operates Comico, a webtoon portal that is available in Japan, South Korea, Taiwan, and Thailand.

 NHN PlayArt

 NHN PlayArt is video game developer who specialize in smartphone games.